kaynzhel/Bioinformatics-Research-2021/README.md

 # Bioinformatics-Research-2021
-This is a repository containing some of the scripts I have written during my research on Sars-CoV-2 and the Influenza Virus in the University of Alberta. (still ongoing)
+This is a repository containing some of the scripts (general ones) I wrote during my research on Sars-CoV-2 and the Influenza Virus in the University of Alberta.

 ## fasta2csv.py
 ### DESCRIPTION: